 Outside of the all-inclusive resorts of Cancun are many experiences missed by many tourists.
 There are a lot of things to do in Cancun.
 You might not get the all-inclusive hotel if you venture further afield, but you might get a better connection with past and present Yucatecans.
 Some of these are easy day trips from Cancun, and some can be done as a day trip but would deserve one or two nights away.

 Chichen Itza is the obvious choice for a Mayan ruin to visit.
 Its best-known site is this large pyramid dedicated to Kukulkan, who was a winged serpent similar to the Aztec Quetzalcoatl.
 See the head of the serpent to the bottom of the stairs at the left and the right.

-Chichen Itza gets a large number of tourists by 11 am in the morning but is large enough to accommodate the crowds.
+Chichen Itza gets a large number of tourists by 11 ng but is large enough to accommodate the crowds.
 Hire one of the knowledgeable guides for a group for 600 pesos (<$60).
-If you like to shop, beware that the park is also filled with vendors and plan your time accordingly.
+If you like to shop, beware that the park is also filled with vendors.
+Plan your time accordingly.

 Mayan Ruins at Tulum

 Tulum is another Mayan ruin with a beautiful setting on the coast south of Playa del Carmen.
 It is very convenient to reach but is therefore filled with tour groups and is very commercial.
 The site is much more spectacular than the buildings themselves.

 As controversial as this may be, if you are in the Tulum area and have only the time or tolerance for one nearby ruin, you skip Tulum in favor of Coba.
 Coba is a 45-minute drive from Tulum and is a much larger site.
 It is so large in fact that you should rent a bike to ride through the jungle between the 3 main sites.
 If you are not up to a bike ride, then you can rent a pedicab and let someone else do the work.
 Coba also has a pyramid that you can climb that will put you above the jungle canopy.